 Bob and Dot raised five children on the farm, and in 1966 their son, Donald, took over.
 He and his wife, Judy, brought up their three children on the farm.
 Daughters Heather and Kate are both married and live nearby.
 Son Robert and his wife, Melissa, represent the third generation of Leabs to work on the farm.

-The farm is located only minutes from Pittsfield, MA, or Albany, NY… just around the corner from Jiminy Peak Resort.
+The farm is located in Hancock, Massachusetts, only minutes from Pittsfield, MA, or Albany, NY… just around the corner from Jiminy Peak Resort.
 Although Ioka Valley Farm is a working farm , the Leab family is dedicated to providing enjoyment for all ages.